Ben4566/phishing-benchmark/README.md

 ### Results & Analysis

-Metric aggregation is handled automatically.
 Raw performance data is serialized to `benchmark_results.json` in the root directory.

 To generate comparative reports and visualizations: